Details and Frequently Asked Questions (FAQ)

-State Legislatures should support Amendment in their own best interests, those of their People, and the National Conference of State Legislators (NCSL) as shown in other sections the Initiatives Amendment and associated documents.
+State Legislatures should support Amendment in their own best interests, those of their People, the National Conference of State Legislators (NCSL), and to protect their State Rights, as shown in other sections the Initiatives Amendment and associated documents.
 They lead to the following conclusions:

 - The U.S. Congress tolerates critical Problems that seriously harm the People of this State.
 Excessive influences by special interests are dysfunctional and the primary cause of the Problems.
 Moreover, Congress exacerbates two major violations of the Constitution.

 - The only effective Solution is oversight by nationwide Citizens’ Initiatives.
 The People can trust only themselves to correct these Problems.
 Any lesser solution will ultimately fail because all appointed and elected officials are subject to great wealth’s Plutocratic corruption.